konnectors/cozy-konnector-template/README.md

 This command will register your konnector as an OAuth application to the cozy-stack.
 By default, the cozy-stack is supposed to be located in http://cozy.tools:8080.
-If this is not your case, just update the COZY_URL field in ./data/env.js.
+If this is not your case, just update the COZY_URL field in [./data/env.js].

-After that, your konnector is run but should not work since you did not specify an credentials to the target service.
-You can also do this in ./data/env.js by modifying the COZY_FIELDS attribute which is a JSON string.
+After that, your konnector is running but should not work since you did not specify any credentials to the target service.
+You can also do this in [./data/env.js] by modifying the COZY_FIELDS attribute which is a JSON string.

-Now run npm run dev one more time, you dont have to do the Oauth thing now, and it should be ok
+Now run `npm run dev` one more time, it should be ok.

 ### Hack